List of Wigan Athletic F.C. seasons

-The DW Stadium (formerly the JJB Stadium) has been the home of Wigan Athletic since the 1999–2000 season.
+The Brick Community Stadium (formerly the DW Stadium and JJB Stadium) has been the home of Wigan Athletic since the 1999–2000 season.

 Wigan Athletic Football Club was founded in 1932 and joined the Football League in 1978.
 The team played in the Premier League for the first time in 2005–06.
 The table details the club's achievements in all first team competitions, and records their top goalscorer, for each completed season.